Dog Behaviour Training Essex

 If your dog is struggling with reactivity, anxiety, barking, fear, frustration, rescue dog worries, or daily stress, support should feel calm and clear.
 We look at the reasons behind the behaviour, not just the surface symptoms, and build a plan around your home, your routine, and the situations that feel hardest right now.

-Jennie's Positive Paws is based in South Woodham Ferrers and works across Essex, including Chelmsford, Maldon, Braintree, and nearby areas.
+Jennie's Positive Paws is based in South Woodham Ferrers and works across Essex, including dog training in Chelmsford, Maldon, dog training in Braintree, and nearby areas.
 You will leave with practical steps, written notes, and the confidence to help your dog feel safer and more settled.

 One-to-one support Home visits and walk coaching Based in South Woodham Ferrers